 *For the 2024 season we will be offering shuttle service from the lodge to the end of the road and trailheads along the way.

 From the AK-1 (Tok Cutoff), the mile markers on the roadside count up from 0.
 We are just past the NPS Kendesnii campground on the right.
 You will see an authentic Alaskan cache out front of the lodge.
 There is plenty of parking for trucks with trailers.
-We also have an airstrip for guests arriving via air; please contact us ahead of time with your expected arrival.
+We also have an airstrip for guests arriving via air; please contact us ahead of time for details.

 • Because of our remote wilderness location and to guarantee the freshest ingredients, we ask at least 14 days’ advance reservations if you would like meal service.
 You can either call or email us to make a reservation to ensure we have adequate supplies on hand.
 We will do our best to accommodate dietary restrictions.